MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Another dimension to consider is the LLM itself.
 In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we talked about the *pretraining* and the *post-training* stages in the LLM development cycle.
 The LLM first is exposed to a vast amount of text data during **pretraining**.
 This is where the model learns the structure of language and the relationships between words.
 To an extent, we distill the dataset info and characteristics into the LLM's parameters, turning the LLM into a sort of *lossy compression* of the dataset.

 Once *pretraining* concluded, the LLM doesn't yet know anything about the specific task it is supposed to perform.<br>
-At this *post-pretraining* stage, the LLM would only ever be able to generate text as a *contiuation of the input*, similar to the text it was trained on.
+At this *post-pretraining* stage, the LLM would only ever be able to generate text as a *continuation of the input*, similar to the text it was trained on.
 Note also that the pretraining data largely governs the time horizon of the LLM. *The LLM can't know about events that happened after the training data was collected.* (This restriction can be lifted with what's called 'tool use', which we will cover later.
 For now, pre-training data is all our LLM knows about.)

 In the second training stage, **post-training** has the LLM fine-tuned on a task-specific dataset to learn how to perform that task.
 The task-specific dataset is curated and largely custom-made, e.g., by human labelers contracted by data providers like ScaleAI.
 The image above points out that *post-training* puts a face on the LLM, giving it a specific *persona* and a set of skills to provide task-specific behavior.